Want to become a Saint Paul Almanac Community Editor?

 - Develop relationships with professional writers that may not have occurred in other contexts

-Before each workshop, editors rate each writing piece on a rating sheet with a comment and a number, "1" being a low rating and "4" being highest.
-At the meeting editors give their rating and analysis to support it.
-The numbers for each piece are added up and averaged.
+Before each workshop, editors rate each writing piece.
+At meetings editors voice their rating and analysis to support it.
 At the last few meetings, the top-rated pieces are reviewed one more time.
 As a result of the workshop process, new community editors’ concepts of quality and inclusivity are refined.
 Apprentices often re-rate work that early on in the process they rated differently.

 Our goal is for more people of diverse backgrounds to be actively participating in literary arts activities in Saint Paul.